 23. In addition to the 50 Finalists of the competition, 6 wild card entries will be selected.
 These stories will be jointly selected by literacy experts at the Reading Agency (1085443 (England & Wales)) and the BBC.
 These stories will have been judged to demonstrate outstanding creativity and originality.
 These 6 stories, 3 in each age category, will be judged alongside the Top 50 and will be in contention for the Bronze, Silver and Gold medals in each age category.

-24. All teachers and librarians taking part in the judging will automatically be entered into a draw, the winners of which will be randomly selected, to receive a pair of tickets to attend the broadcast of The Chris Evans Breakfast Show on Friday 8th June 2018.
+24. All teachers and librarians taking part in the judging will receive a link to enter the draw if they wish, automatically be entered into a draw, the winners of which will be randomly selected, to receive a pair of tickets to attend the broadcast of The Zoe Ball Breakfast Show on Friday 14th June 2019.

 25. The Top 50 shortlisted entrants will receive a pair of tickets to the Final (for the entrant and a parent or guardian).
-All entrants of the competition will entered into a random ballot to receive a pair of tickets (for the entrant and a parent or guardian) to the Final; this ballot will be run among the remaining entrants after the finalists have been selected, and winners of the ballot will be notified in May.
+All entrants of the competition will receive a link to enter the draw, if they wish. entered into a random ballot to receive a pair of tickets (for the entrant and a parent or guardian) to the Final; this ballot will be run among the remaining entrants after the finalists have been selected, and winners of the ballot will be notified in May.
 We cannot notify unsuccessful members of the ballot.
 The BBC cannot pay for the travel and accommodation of winners of the ballot.